 You may not be familiar with the term peer-to-peer (P2P) payments, but chances are you regularly use a P2P service.
 After going out to dinner with friends, you might pay your part of the bill by sending your friends money through an app instead of cash.
 Or you might send your roommate your half of the rent on your phone instead of writing a check.

 P2P stands for peer-to-peer (it’s also sometimes referred to as people-to-people).
 A P2P service allows users to interact with one another without a third party.
 These services facilitate transactions where people can directly send and receive money with one another using their mobile devices.
 P2P can also refer to things like lending and computing software.

 How P2P payments work

 - No fees, including no instant cash out fees ✅

 - Send money to anyone ✅

-- Instant2 transfers ✅
+- Instant transfers ✅